tarantool/metrics/doc/monitoring/api_reference.rst

 ..  function:: set_export(export)

-    :param table export: table containing the path and format of the exported metrics.
+    :param table export: a table containing paths and formats of the exported metrics.

     Configure the endpoints of the metrics role: